FAQs

 add remove

-All vehicles must be 4WD and have low range.
 Your vehicle will need a UHF radio, dust lights and a snatch strap.
+Your vehicle must be road registered, roadworthy and insured for a minimum of third party property.

 How do I enter?